openmovementproject/openmovement/docs/buildax/docs/developer-api.md

 _Remember that you must first run the [Login](#logging-in) command to get a session cookie!_

-Get data file 0 from the SD card.
-No more than 5 files (10MB) may be requested in one download:
+Get data file 0 from the SD card (no more than 5 files (10MB) may be requested in one download):

 	wget --load-cookies cookies.txt \
 		--no-http-keep-alive \